CamStan/test-docs/unifyfs-docs/docs/build.rst

 Build UnifyFS
 =============

-This section describes how to build UnifyFS and its dependencies.
+This section describes how to build UnifyFS and its dependencies, and what :ref:`configure time options <configure-options-label>` are available.

-There are three options:
+There are three build options:

 * build both UnifyFS and dependencies with Spack,
 * build the dependencies with Spack, but build UnifyFS with autotools